ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-kinnear-webtransport-http2.md

 mechanism described, multiple Http2Transport instances can be multiplexed simultaneously with regular HTTP traffic on the same HTTP/2 connection.

-Section 8.3 of {{?RFC7540}} defines the HTTP CONNECT method for HTTP/2, which converts an HTTP/2 stream into a tunnel for arbitrary data. {{?RFC8441}}
-describes the use of the extended CONNECT method to negotiate the use of the WebSocket Protocol {{?RFC6455}} on an HTTP/2 stream.
-Http2Transport uses the extended CONNECT handshake to allow WebTransport endpoints to multiplex arbitrary data streams on HTTP/2 connections.

-In this draft, a new HTTP/2 frame is introduced which carries structured metadata like the HEADERS and PUSH_PROMISE frames, but without the constraints of the request/response state machine and semantics.

-The WebTransport over HTTP/2 extension:

-1. Enables bidirectional and symmetric communication over HTTP/2.
-After a WebTransport session is established, a server can initiate a WebTransport stream to the client at any time, and the client can respond to server-initiated streams.

-2. Allows WebTransport streams to take advantage of HTTP/2 features such as header compression, prioritization and flow-control.

-3. Provides a mechanism for intermediaries to route server initiated messages to the correct client.

-4. Allows clients and servers to group streams and route them together.

 # Conventions and Definitions